To establish a case of negligence under Nevada law, you must prove four things:

 - A waiter leaves meat out un-refrigerated for several hours.

-- A dog owner fails to keep its dog on a leash while out on the street.
+- A dog owner fails to keep their dog on a leash while out on the street.

 - A grocer fails to clean up a spill in one of the aisles.